-Images are one of the heaviest elements of a web page and large ones have an impact of page load speed.
+Images are one of the heaviest elements of a web page and large ones have an impact on page load speed.
 Therefore, it is essential to keep images optimized – as small as possible in terms of file size – to improve website performance.

 Cloudflare Polish can help with image optimization.
 It reduces an image files’ size by compression or resizing, and does this on the ‘edge’ before the request for the image hits a server.

-Brotli - Brotli is a lossless compression algorithm that Cloudflare uses to reduce the size of cached http/s pages.
+Brotli is a lossless compression algorithm that Cloudflare uses to reduce the size of cached http/s pages.